Amoralpa11/SBI-project/README.md

 #### Complementary software

 This package includes complementary functions which can be set by the user.
-* Allows the user to pass PDB interaction files of more than 2 proteins.
+* Allows the user to pass PDB interaction files of more than 2 proteins, no need specify.
 * Allows the user to pass a full protein complex to be broken into pairwise interaction PDB files.
 * Allows the user to pass the stoichiometry so as to specify the components of the macro-complex.
 * Allows the user to pass a number of subunits he wants the model to have in case the macro-complex is theoretically infinite.